Isofix baby car seats

-Learn all you need to know about Isofix, the child car seat fitting system that comes as standard in all new cars and lots of older models, too.
+Learn all you need to know about Isofix, the car seat fitting system that comes as standard in all new cars and lots of older models, too.

+There's been a 47% increase in the number of incorrectly fitted baby car seats over the past 8 years, according to Good Egg Safety.
 In Spring 2014 we asked 42 major stores from all the major baby product retailers to fit two car seats.
 Most made mistakes, some of them worrying ones.

 90% of stores we investigated failed to fit our test car seats correctly.